gruntwork-io/terragrunt/README.md

 terragrunt destroy
 ```

+Terragrunt forwards almost all commands, arguments, and options directly to Terraform, using whatever version of
-Terragrunt forwards most commands directly to Terraform.
-However, before running the command, it will ensure your
+Terraform you already have installed.
+However, before running Terraform, Terragrunt will ensure your remote state is
-remote state is configured according to the settings in the `.terragrunt` file.
-Moreover, for the `apply` and
+configured according to the settings in the `.terragrunt` file.
+Moreover, for the `apply` and `destroy` commands,
-`destroy` commands, Terragrunt will first try to acquire a lock using [DynamoDB](#locking-using-dynamodb):
+Terragrunt will first try to acquire a lock using [DynamoDB](#locking-using-dynamodb):

 ```
 terragrunt apply